Bacon Spaghetti Squash Fritters with Parmesan - need I say more?

 This is one of my most favorite new recipes.
 Kids love these!
 Who knew that spaghetti squash could be a kid friendly food?

 To make these spaghetti squash fritters, you will need to precook the spaghetti squash in the oven (if you scroll down, you'll see the instructions on how to cook spaghetti squash).
 IMPORTANT STEP: After you baked the squash, cooled it, and scraped it with a fork to remove the flesh in long strands, wring out the roasted spaghetti squash by wrapping portions of it in paper towels and squeezing hard with your hands over the sink.
 Be careful not to drop the spaghetti squash into the sink if the paper towel breaks.
 Try to get rid of as much liquid as you can.

-These fritters are especially good when served with a dollop of Greek yogurt (or sour cream) on top:
+- Greek yogurt.
+These fritters are especially good when served with a dollop of Greek yogurt on top.

 - 2 eggs